turahe/core/scripts/README.md

 ## 🔧 Configuration

 All scripts use the project's `phpunit.xml` configuration file.
+No `.env` file is required for testing.
 The testing environment is configured for:
 - **Database**: SQLite in-memory for fast testing
 - **Cache**: Array driver for testing (no external cache service)
 - **Session**: Array driver for testing (no file system dependency)
 - **Queue**: Sync driver for testing (no external queue service)
+- **Environment**: All settings defined in phpunit.xml

 ## 🐛 Troubleshooting